mitre-attack/mitreattack-python/mitreattack/collections/README.md

 ## index_to_markdown.py
 index_to_markdown.py provides the IndexToMarkdown class, which provides a way to transform an existing [collection index file](https://github.com/center-for-threat-informed-defense/attack-workbench-frontend/blob/master/docs/collections.md#collection-indexes) into a markdown file for easy of use and reference.
-The CollectionToMarkdown class is very simple, and provides a single method, `index_to_markdown`, which in turn only requires a single parameter - a dictionary representation of the desired index file to convert to markdown.
+The IndexToMarkdown class is very simple, and provides a single method, `index_to_markdown`, which in turn only requires a single parameter - a dictionary representation of the desired index file to convert to markdown.
 An example of how to use the class, and method, can be found below.